 Lance Cottrell, Angel Investor, Startup Mentor.

-Many investors expect the founders to show their financial projections, though fully knowing that the numbers are going to be wrong, specially when the ventures are at pre-revenue stages.
+Many investors expect the founders to show their financial projections, though fully knowing that the numbers are going to be wrong, especially when the ventures are in the pre-revenue stages.
 At that stage, the years 3-5 projections are pure fantasy.

-Show your fixed and variable costs associated with building product/service, the sale price, and the resulting gross profit margin.
+Show your fixed and variable costs associated with the building of the product/service, the sale price, and the resulting gross profit margin.